 Tip # 5.
 Use Contractions

 Reading what you’ve written out loud will force you to hear how you’ll sound to the reader.
-It’ll help you hear what sentences are too long.
-Such as when you need to take a breath just to finish a sentence.
+It’ll help you hear what sentences are too long, such as when you need to take a breath just to finish a sentence.
 You’ll hear which sentences are too awkward or hard to follow.
-You’ll be amazed at how much your writing will improve when you start to read it out loud.
+You’ll be amazed at how much your writing will improve when you read it out loud.

-1. Do you have some tips to share about making your writing more comfortable to read?
+1. What are your favorite tips about making your writing more comfortable to read?

-2. Do you have any other “plain English” writing tips you feel are essential to use?
+2. What other “plain English” writing tips are essential?